 The single greatest risk factor for developing gestational diabetes was being overweight, which is defined as having a body mass index (BMI) of 25 or greater, prior to pregnancy.
 Even those at the high end of the normal range (23.0 to 24.9) had a higher risk.
 Women with a BMI above 33 prior to pregnancy were more than four times more likely to develop gestational diabetes compared with women who had normal BMIs.

 With that being said, even women who were overweight or obese before pregnancy reduced their risk of gestational diabetes if they exercised, did not smoke, and maintained a healthy diet, according to the study.

 "Although successful modification of diet, exercise, body weight, and smoking habits are not easy for anyone, the findings of lead author Cuilin Zhang and colleagues should give health professionals and women planning a pregnancy the encouragement they need to try even harder," Sara Meltzer, an associate professor of medicine and obstetrics and gynecology at McGill University, wrote in an accompanying editorial.

 Gestational diabetes in the U.S.

 In the U.S., gestational diabetes affects up to 25 percent of pregnancies, representing a growing health concern.
-High glucose concentrations during pregnancy have the potential to pose a risk to the baby's health, affecting fetal structure, function, and development, according to a 2010 study.
+High glucose concentrations during pregnancy have the potential to pose a risk to the baby's health, affecting fetal structure, function, and development, according to a recent study.